 Earth Day is an important holiday to us at Advancing Eco Agriculture.
-Earth Day began in 1970 as part of an effort to bring awareness to the mounting environmental problems of that era, like soil erosion, air pollution and drinking water contamination.
+Earth Day began in 1970 as part of an effort to bring awareness to the mounting environmental problems of that era—soil erosion, air pollution, and drinking water contamination.
 Since that first Earth Day, some advances have been made, but there are still many important issues to solve.

-As farmers, it is easy to see something like Earth Day and the environmental movement it grew out of as a threat.
-A group of people trying to limit our use of the fertility and crop protection tools that can ensure our productivity and profitability.
+As farmers, it is easy to see something like Earth Day and the environmental movement it grew out of as a threat; as a group of people trying to limit our use of fertility and crop protection tools that can ensure our productivity and profitability.

 We understand that farmers need to grow healthy and productive crops to make a living in the challenging and uncertain world of agriculture.
-And, we also know that the scientific evidence is increasing that we are negatively effecting the planet we live on with many of our farming practices.
+And, we also know that scientific evidence is increasing that we are negatively affecting the planet we live on with many of our farming practices.

-In the Spring of 2016, we are living with the consequences of the choices made in agriculture for the last 100 years, and they are catching up with us quickly.
+We are living with the consequences of the choices made in agriculture over the last 100 years, and they are catching up with us quickly.
 Many of the decisions we face in agriculture are very complex, but one of them is not.
 The food we eat can be one of the most powerful medical tools we have, or it can be another of the many factors bringing us closer to disease and death.
 As farmers, we can choose if we want to grow food as medicine.

-Advancing Eco Agriculture empowers farmers to make the choice to grow food that can be medicine by giving them the fertility tools and nutritional know how to maximize the healthy and productivity of their plants and by helping them to let go of the fears that always come with moving to a new system of production.
+Advancing Eco Agriculture empowers farmers to make the choice to grow food that can be medicine by giving them the fertility tools and nutritional know-how to maximize the health and productivity of their plants and by helping them to let go of the fears that always come with moving to a new system of production.

 To me, one of the most crucial aspects of regenerative farming systems is that they make it very practical for farmers and conservationists to come together by showing the way to grow safe, healthy food, increase farm profitability, and improve the land and water ecosystems in which we live, work, and raise our families.